 Axolotl Active at Night: Their Natural Rhythm

-Many new keepers worry their axolotl is lethargic or depressed during the day, then are surprised when the same animal becomes extremely active after lights out.
-This is not a problem — it’s exactly how they evolved to behave.
+Many new keepers worry their axolotl is lethargic during the day, then are surprised when the same animal becomes active after lights out.
+In many cases, that pattern is normal.

 Axolotls are naturally crepuscular and nocturnal.
 Understanding this prevents unnecessary concern and helps you create an environment that matches their natural preferences.